cronomantic/ChooseYourDestiny/TUTORIAL_es.md

 SET GAME=test
 REM This name will be used as:
-REM   - The file to compile will be test.txt with this example REM   - The +3 disk image file will be called test.dsk with this example ...
+REM   - The file to compile will be test.txt with this example REM   - The name of the TAP file or +3 disk image

+REM Target for the compiler (48, 128 for TAP, plus3 for DSK) SET TARGET=plus3

+REM Number of lines used on SCR files at compressing SET IMGLINES=192

+REM Loading screen
+SET LOAD_SCR=%~dp0\IMAGES\000.scr
 ```

 Lo primero que vamos a hacer es poner nuestro nombre a la aventura que vamos a crear.
 Por ejemplo, la llamaremos `Tutorial`: